19hours/sg-statutes/Acts/Companies Act.md

 [13/87; 12/2002]

-(3) Upon the application of the company and payment of the prescribed fee, the Registrar shall issue to the company a certificate, under his hand and seal, confirming the registration of the charge and the certificate shall be conclusive evidence that the requirements as to registration have been complied with.
+(3) Upon the application of the company and payment of the prescribed fee, the Registrar shall issue to the company a certificate confirming the registration of the charge and the certificate shall be conclusive evidence that the requirements as to registration have been complied with.

 [12/2002]

+[Act 36 of 2014 wef 03/01/2016]

 [UK, 1948, s.
 98; Aust., 1961, s.
 103]